leap71/leap71.github.io/coding-for-engineers/4-classes.md

 ## Class definition

-Let's pick a Namespace to use for our project, let's call it `CSForEngineers` and paste our previous class definition.
+Let's pick a Namespace to use for our project, let's call it `CSForEngineers` and paste in our previous class definition.

 ```c#
 namespace CSForEngineers